Add Testimonials To WordPress

 WordPress Testimonial Plugins

-(Flexi Quote Rotator testimonials plugin for WordPress)
+(Flexi Quote Rotator testimonials plugin)

 Flexi Quote Rotator provides an easy and simple way to add and manage content, images, and links to your site.
 The plugin lets you add quotations and testimonials to your site using shortcodes and PHP snippets in theme templates, as well as a widget.
 The plugin also adds a settings panel to your site’s admin area and provides additional styling flexibility.